Julia Roberts, Sean Penn to Star on Watergate Series 'Gaslit' at Starz

-Starz has ordered the anthology series “Gaslit,” starring Julia Roberts and Sean Penn, the premium cable channel said Monday.
+Starz has picked up the Watergate drama “Gaslit,” starring Julia Roberts and Sean Penn, the premium cable channel said Monday.

-Armie Hammer and Joel and Nash Edgerton were previously attached to the project and exited the series ahead of its pickup at Starz.
+Based on Slate’s “Slow Burn” podcast, the anthology series project previously had Joel Edgerton attached to star alongside Roberts and Penn and direct, but he and his brother, Nash Edgerton, exited the series ahead of its pickup at Starz, as did Armie Hammer.
 An individual with knowledge tells TheWrap the three departed the project several months ago due to scheduling conflicts with other project.
 Hammer and Joel Edgerton’s roles are being recast.

-Per its description, the show is a “modern take on Watergate that focuses on the untold stories and forgotten characters of the scandal – from Nixon’s bumbling, opportunistic subordinates, to the deranged zealots aiding and abetting their crimes, to the tragic whistleblowers who would eventually bring the whole rotten enterprise crashing down.”
+Per its description, “Gaslit,” which is scheduled to begin production this spring, is a “modern take on Watergate that focuses on the untold stories and forgotten characters of the scandal – from Nixon’s bumbling, opportunistic subordinates, to the deranged zealots aiding and abetting their crimes, to the tragic whistleblowers who would eventually bring the whole rotten enterprise crashing down.”

 “The story will center on Martha Mitchell, played by Roberts.
 A big personality with an even bigger mouth, Martha is a celebrity Arkansan socialite and wife to Nixon’s loyal Attorney General, John Mitchell, played by Penn.
 Despite her party affiliation, she’s the first person to publicly sound the alarm on Nixon’s involvement in Watergate, causing both the Presidency and her personal life to unravel.
 As Attorney General, Mitchell is Nixon’s most trusted advisor and best friend.
 Temperamental, foulmouthed and ruthless – yet hopelessly in love with his famously outspoken wife – he’ll be forced to choose between Martha and the President.”